Starting studies

 Slice.fi offers a free digital student card within their app Slice.fi.
 The app can be downloaded from App Store and Google Play.

-The digital card is available after you have activated your LUT account (part 12 of this page), updated your disclosure of information in Sisu and your information has transferred to Slice.
+The digital card is available after you have activated your LUT account (part 12 of this page), updated your disclosure of information in Sisu (available 1 August for new students) and your information has transferred to Slice.
 Usually transfers take up to two working days.

 To be able to get the student card you must have enrolled for the academic semester or academic year and paid the Student Union membership fee.